-The focus for English using our class texts..
+The focus for English using our class text..

 Focus on spellings: National Curriculum Y3/4 and Y5/6 lists.

-Full school uniform, including correct footwear, must be worn on Mondays, Wednesdays and Fridays, in line with the school’s policy.
+Full school uniform, including correct footwear, must be worn on Tuesdays, Wednesdays and Fridays, in line with the school’s policy

 Stanley Head outdoor education centre 23-27th September